TomatorCZ/master-thesis/Notes/Proposals/Explicit-partial-type-inference.md

 The current method type inference works as an "all or nothing" principle.
 If the compiler is not able to infer command call type arguments, the user has to specify all of them.
 This requirement can be verbose, noisy, and unnecessary in cases where the compiler is able to infer almost all type arguments and need just to specify ambiguous ones.
-In these cases, we would like to give the compiler the hint for ambiguous type arguments.
+In these cases, we would like to give the compiler a hint for ambiguous type arguments.
 The current source of dependencies, which are used in type inference is restricted to method/function arguments which prevent making the whole type argument list inference in even simple scenarios.
 We could use the `_` placeholder for type arguments, which can be inferred from the argument list, and specify the remaining type arguments by ourselves.
 The potential additional sources of type information are specified below.